 The canal is 6.4 kilometers (3.4 nautical miles) long, 25 meters (82 feet) wide at sea level, and 8 meters (26 feet) deep.
 It runs in a rough northwest to southeast direction.

 Unfortunately, the size of cargo ships increased quite quickly after the canal had been opened, and they soon began to outgrow the 25-meter width of the canal.
 Today it is used only by smaller cargo ships, cruise ships, pleasure boats, and tourist vessels.

-In October 2019 the cruise ship MS Braemar, with a length of almost 196 metres and a beam just short of 23 meters, became the largest vessel ever to pass through the Corinth Canal.
+In October 2019, the cruise ship MS Braemar, with a length of almost 196 meters and a beam just short of 23 meters, became the largest vessel ever to pass through the Corinth Canal.